kinleyfanjl/RUC_Advanced_Applied_Stat/README.md

 ## Reproducibility
 All data preparation and analyses are reproduced, as well as all Figures in the report.

-All workflow information is contained in the Reproduction.R script.
-Run the codes following their order.
+All codes are in the 'code' directory, run them as their order in the names.